 Because persons and groups rely on the DCC website to find current and relevant information, faculty and staff are strongly encouraged to post all academic department, division, task force, and committee minutes within 2 weeks of the date the meeting was held.
 The Faculty handbook states that the committee secretary is responsible for typing the minutes using the appropriate word processor and preparing the minutes for posting on the intranet, and that the office of the Vice President for Information Services shall provide (and keep up-to-date) the protocol for posting minutes on the intranet.

 In addition, all faculty, staff and students are given a personal web page that is accessible from on-campus as well as off-campus.
 This web page can be used to post communications and other information that would not appropriately be send as a broadcast email message.

-In addition to the above listed policies and guidelines, Dordt College encourages all members of the college community to become familiar with and abide by the specific college policies stated in applicable documents such as the Defender, Faculty Handbook, and Staff Handbook.
+In addition to the above listed policies and guidelines, Dordt University encourages all members of the college community to become familiar with and abide by the specific college policies stated in applicable documents such as the Defender, Faculty Handbook, and Staff Handbook.
 Those policies with particular relevancy to the present document are:

 - Allocations and Use of Computer Resources

 - Audio/Video Streaming Policy and Guidelines